h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.ebit-ev.md

 ## Benefits of the EBIT/EV Multiple
 - employing EBIT as a measure of profitability, as opposed to net income (NI), eliminates the potentially distorting effects of differences in tax rates
 - using EBIT/EV normalizes for effects of different capital structures

+The earnings yield is also useful in producing a metric when a company has zero or negative earnings.
+Because such a case is common among hi-tech, high-growth, or startup companies, EPS will be negative producing an undefined P/E ratio (denoted as N/A).

 ## Downside of the EBIT/EV Multiple
 - the EBIT/EV ratio does not normalize for depreciation and amortization costs.
 Thus, there are still potential distorting effects when companies use different methods of accounting for fixed assets